The Sneaky Ways Grocery Stores Hijack Your Brain

 Remember the upsell kiosks?
 Same principle.

-This is all done subconsciously, also.
+And this is all done subconsciously.
 You think you chose to walk at that pace?

 Ha.
 You’re cute.

 There’s a reason Lucky Charms live exactly where your kids’ eyes land.
-It’s called slotting, and brands literally pay more for that space.
+It’s called slotting, and brands literally pay a slotting fee for that space.

 The sugary cereals are perfectly placed where little hands can reach, while the boring, less exciting stuff is banished to the upper shelves where toddlers rarely look.